paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P3 - Log Analysis Project/README.md

 # Log Analysis Project
 > by Paulina Grunwald

-This project is a part of Udacity's full-stack [nanodegree program](https://www.udacity.com/nanodegree).
-In this project, I had to use my SQL database skills.
+This project is a part of [Udacity's Full Stack Nanodegree program](https://www.udacity.com/nanodegree).
+In this project, I had to use my SQL database knowledge in order to extract various data from the database.
 I practiced interacting with a live database both from the command line and from your code.
 I have explored a large database with over a million rows.
 I have also  built and refined complex queries and use them to draw business conclusions from data.

 In this project, I have used  PostgreSQL database.
 My task was to create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.